 Alberta Education, school authority staff and partners engage in many collaborative practices, embedding the principles of a wraparound approach to support children, youth and families.
 Regional Collaborative Service Delivery (RCSD) is an example of a collaborative approach to ensure that children, youth and families have access to supports they need to be successful both at school and in the community.
 RCSD is a partnership among school authorities, Alberta Health Services, Human Services and other community stakeholders.
 These partners work together on a regional basis to meet the identified needs of children and youth.
 There are 17 RCSD regions across the province.
 Supports and services available in a particular region depend on what service priorities have been identified by the regional partners.
-Examples of other collaborative initiatives include Mental Health Matters; Success in School for Children and Youth in Care: Provincial Protocol Framework; Alberta Mentoring Partnership; and Welcoming, Caring, Respectful and Safe Learning Environments.
+Examples of other collaborative initiatives include Success in School for Children and Youth in Care: Provincial Protocol Framework and Alberta Mentoring Partnership.

 A variety of resources to support cross-sector collaboration and partnering have been developed through various cross-ministry initiatives.
 Some of these include the Working Together Toolkit, Alberta's Approach to Collaborative Practices and Alberta's Information Sharing Strategy.
-For more information, see Services for Students and Children: Collaborative Partnerships for the Delivery of Supports and Services on the Alberta Education website.
+For more information, see Collaborating to Support Students on the Alberta Education website.